makeyourownmaker/apache-response-time/README.md

 apache-response-time is a performance analysis tool for the apache web server access log file.
 It's primary focus is on script response time.

-** Update: ** This code is now fairly mature.
+**Archived** This code is now fairly mature.
 I don't plan on making any further changes.
 I'll fix any bugs which crash the tool though.

 # Table of contents